DeviesDevelopment/blog/content/posts/automated-ec2-setup.md

 First of all, I need a virtual server.
 As described above I'll go for an EC2 instance hosted in AWS.
 To have it deployed to my AWS account I use Terraform.

 Terraform is a great tool which lets you automate deployment of resources in different cloud environments (such as AWS, GCP, Azure).
 To use it, you describe what resources you need to create in templates (text files) with a language/syntax called HCL.
 Then, you use the Terraform CLI to *apply* these templates to your cloud environment.
-To apply means to create or update resources in the cloud environment to reflect what you've described in your templates.
+To apply means to create, update or delete resources in the cloud environment to reflect what you've described in your templates.

 Below is a subset of the template containing resources I need for my server.
 Apart from that the template also includes a bunch of network-related resources and domain names.
 You can see the full template [here](https://github.com/Dunklas/app-server/tree/main/iac).